ChameleonCloud/docs/source/technical/swift/swift_mount.rst

 .. _cc-rclone:

-Mounting Object Store as a File System
+Mounting object store as a file system
 ======================================

 .. tip::